smk/invite/README.txt

 5. This will send an invitation e-mail which you can now track from the 'Your invitations' page.

-Invitations show up with one of three statuses: joined, pending and expired.
+Invitations show up in one of the states accepted, pending, expired, or deleted.

-* Joined: Shows that the person you have invited has accepted the invitation to join the site.
+* Accepted: Shows that the person you have invited has accepted the invitation to join the site.
 Click on the e-mail address to watch the user's profile page.
 * Pending: The invitation has been sent, but the invitee has still not accepted the invitation.
 * Expired: The invitation has not been used to register within the expiration period.
+* Deleted: The user account has been terminated.

-At any time, you may delete either 'pending' or 'expired' invitations.
-'Joined' invitations can only be deleted if the configuration allows it to.
+At any time, you may withdraw either 'pending' or 'expired' invitations.
+'Accepted' invitations can only be withdrawn if the configuration allows it to.

 INVITE API